Matthew Frumin

-Matthew Frumin is an American politician and activist who serves as Ward 3 member of the Council of the District of Columbia.
-Before serving on the DC Council, Frumin worked as an international trade attorney and was active on local education issues.
+Matthew Frumin is an American politician who serves as Ward 3 member of the Council of the District of Columbia.
+Previously he was an international trade attorney and was active on local education issues.

 Early life and education

 Frumin grew up near Detroit, the son of a psychiatrist who later unsuccessfully ran for Congress.

 Career

 Frumin served as a Clinton appointee in the State Department.
 He was a major fundraiser for Clinton, where he was a member of the fundraising group known as the "Saxophone Club".
 After leaving government, he worked as an international trade attorney and was a partner of the law firm Cassidy Levy Kent.

 Politics

-In 2000, he ran against Joe Knollenberg in a Michigan congressional district.
-Frumin fared better than his father, who ran against Knollenberg four years earlier in the solidly Republican district.
+In 2000, Frumin was the Democratic nominee against Congressman Joe Knollenberg in Michigan's 11th congressional district.
+He lost by 15 points, though he fared better than his father, who had run against Knollenberg four years earlier in the solidly Republican district.

 Frumin began his work in local DC politics through his ANC, serving as chair of 3E and various Council and mayoral taskforces.
-He was an advocate for improvements to public schools in Ward 3, including Janney Elementary, Deal Middle and Wilson High School In 2013, Frumin ran for a vacant at-large seat on the DC Council after Phil Mendelson became chair of the Council.
+He was an advocate for improvements to public schools in Ward 3, including Janney Elementary, Deal Middle and Wilson High School.
+In 2013, Frumin ran for a vacant at-large seat on the DC Council after Phil Mendelson became chair of the Council.
 Frumin outraised many of his competitors, but came in fourth place with 11 percent of the vote.
 He was supported by filmmaker Aviva Kempner and wavered about whether he would hold outside employment if elected.

 In 2022, following incumbent Mary Cheh's announcement that she would not seek another term, Frumin announced his candidacy.
-He won the April primary after many candidates dropped out days before the election to support his campaign.
+He won the June primary after three candidates dropped out days before the election to support his campaign.